cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Channel registration and counterparty idenfitifcation

-Each IBC chain MUST have the ability to idenfity its counterparty to ensure valid communication.
-While a client can prove any key/value path on the counterparty, knowing which identifier the counterparty uses when it sends messages to us is essential to prevent confusion between messages intended for different chains.

-To enable mutual and verifiable identification, IBC version 2 introduces a `registerChannel` procedure.
+IBC version 2 introduces a `registerChannel` procedure.
 The channel registration procedure ensures both chains have a mutually recognized channel that facilitates the packet transmission.

 This process stores the `counterpartyChannelId` in the local channel structure, ensuring both chains have mirrored <channel, channel> pairs.
 With the correct registration, the unique clients on each side provide an authenticated stream of packet data.
 Social consensus outside the protocol is relied upon to ensure only valid <channel, channel> pairs are used, representing connections between the correct chains.